getodk/xforms-spec/_sections/90-uri.md

 | URI format                                 | description
 |--------------------------------------------|----------------
-| `jr://images/path/to/file.png`             | points to an image resource in the sandboxed environment
+| `jr://images/path/to/file.png`             | Points to an image resource in the sandboxed environment
-| `jr://audio/path/to/file.mp3`              | points to an audio resource in the sandboxed environment
+| `jr://audio/path/to/file.mp3`              | Points to an audio resource in the sandboxed environment
-| `jr://video/path/to/file.mp4`              | points to a video resource in the sandboxed environment
+| `jr://video/path/to/file.mp4`              | Points to a video resource in the sandboxed environment
-| `jr://file/path/to/file.xml`               | points to an XML resource in the sandboxed enviroment.
+| `jr://file/path/to/file.xml`               | Points to an XML resource in the sandboxed environment

 ### Virtual Endpoints